idavidka/gedcom-parser/NEXT_STEPS.md

 # Update imports in main app:
 # From: import GedcomTree from '../../utils/parser'
-# To:   import GedcomTree from '@treeviz/gedcom-parser'
+# To:   import GedcomTree from 'gedcom-parser'
 ```

 ## 🔨 Building the Package